Charles, Cardinal de Bourbon (born 1523): Captive king

 The Catholic League issued coins in his name from 2 August 1589 to his death from 15 Mints, including Paris.
-Bourbon for his part however, was either uneasy with this radical remaking of the body-politic, or compelled by his captors to make it clear he renounced the royal title and recognised his nephew Navarre as king after the assassation of Henri. however it did little to affect the ligue whose loyalty to him was largely a theoretical fig leaf.
+Bourbon for his part however, was either uneasy with this radical remaking of the body-politic, or compelled by his captors to make it clear he renounced the royal title and recognised his nephew Henry of Navarre as King Henry IV after the assassination of Henry III. however it did little to affect the League whose loyalty to him was largely a theoretical fig leaf.
 He died in the castle of Fontenay-le-Comte in May 1590 after suffering a kidney ailment.

 Succession

-His death caused a re-orientation in the radical sections of the ligue, away from rights of succession and towards notions of estate power, that had first been floated during the 1588 Estates General.
-Other noble factions in the ligue cared less about who was the new king now Bourbon was dead, than securing their regional powerbases.
+His death caused a re-orientation in the radical sections of the League, away from rights of succession and towards notions of estate power, that had first been floated during the 1588 Estates General.
+Other noble factions in the League cared less about who was the new king now Bourbon was dead, than securing their regional powerbases.
 Due to the demands of the war it would not be until 1593 that a liguer Estates General was summoned to elect his successor.
 The various Guise grandees jockeyed for ascendency, Charles, Duke of Mayenne and Charles, Duke of Guise both pushed their claims to become king.
 Mayenne was horrified at the prospect of his young nephew having power over him.
-The Spanish muscled into the proceedings proposing the estates elect the 'infanta Isabella' who would be married to Archduke Ernest von Hapsburg.
-This horrified the estates delegates who baulked at having a foreign king rule over them.
-Spain backed down and proposed marrying the infanta to the duke of Guise, but it was too late, and the estates broke up without a candidate.
+The Spanish muscled into the proceedings proposing the estates elect the Infanta Isabella who would be married to Archduke Ernest of Austria.
+This horrified the estates delegates, who baulked at having a foreign king rule over them.
+Spain backed down and proposed marrying the Infanta to the Duke of Guise, but it was too late.
+The estates broke up without a candidate.